rytilahti-juuso/seating-order-organizer/README.md

 2. Copy participants and their wishes to the columns in the file named `input-participant-and_wishing-list.xlsx`.
 3. Run all the code in the namespace
 4. Check the created `output-seating-order.xlsx` file.
 Look for are cells where the font is **red**.
 This means that the participant has special wishes (e.g. "I would like to sit next to the other old students") or they have typos in their wishes.
 Look in the `input-participant-and_wishing-list.xlsx` and correct the wishes so that they match the names of the participants.
 If there is someone who has a special wish "I don't want to sit next to person xx" you can leave that wish unaltered.
 It will not affect functionality of the code.
+5. Run code again with the altered input file.
+6. Now open the output and open a **new** empty excel file next to it.
+7. Now you can copy names to that new excel file which you just created either one name at a time or in groups using `ctrl + c` and `ctrl +v`.

 General Notes:
 - The names that end up in `output-seating-order.xlsx` file are the ones under the name column
 - Most of the code handles anonymous list, which is indexes of the participants.
 There are at least two reason for that
   - Performance.
 It is a lot lighter to handle array of numbers instead of array of strings or data-objects.
-  - it negates some user input errors. in the code before the indexes are created from the lists, the comparing between names and wishes is done after preprocessing user input.
-This preprosessing is removing spaces and Capital letters.
+  - It negates some user input errors. in the code before the indexes are created from the lists, the comparing between names and wishes is done after preprocessing user input.
+This preprosessing is all removing spaces and Capital letters.
+  - The code returns always the name that the participant has inputted in the `names` column.
+So if someone has a wish were reads e.g. `matti meikäläinen` and Partipant has inputted his name on the event signup correctly `Matti Meikäläinen` you will see that in the excel the used name is `Matti Meikäläinen`.

+# How to implement this to server-side.